jonnor/ESC-CNN-microcontroller/report/report.md

 A) Sensor sends raw audio data with classification on server.
 B) Sensor sends spectrograms as a intermediate audio representation.
 Classification on server.
 C) Sensor sends neural network audio embeddings as intermediate audio representation.
 Classification on server.
 D) Sensor performs classification on device and sends result to server.
-No audio or intermediate needs to be transmitted.
+No audio or intermediate representation needs to be transmitted.
 }
 \label{figure:sensornetworks-coding}
 \end{figure}